Meet Father John Walsh

 - Full mobility required

-3 nutritious meals per day, plus snacks
+Three nutritious meals per day, plus Snacks

 - Staff-supervised medication management, if needed

-In-house support available daily from 8 a.m. to 7 p.m.
+Daily in-house support available from 8:30 a.m. to 6 p.m.

 Opportunities for volunteering, employment, and participation in programs like: